top of page

 She also serves as the legal representative on the Cells, tissues, genetics and qualitative research (CTGQ) REB of the McGill University Health Centre (MUHC) as well as on the REB-3 (minor and adults incapable of providing consent) of the Faculty of Medicine of McGill University.
 Her research areas of interest include genomics and assisted reproductive technologies.

-Communications Officer: Open
+Communications Officer: Angel Petropanagos

-Deputy Communications Officer: Amanda Porter
+Deputy Communications Officer: Jessie Van Leeve

 Social Media Officer: Monique Visser